varunrpillai/paint/README.md

 # Paint Android App

 A basic drawing program.
-• The application allows user to select a color and to draw with their finger on the screen.
+• The application allows user to select a color, size and to draw with their finger on the screen.
-• The application also allows to clear the drawing.
+• The application allows to clear the drawing.
+• The application allows to save and continue drawing later.

 You can access apk at [https://github.com/varunrpillai/paint/blob/master/just_paint.apk]